 In order to save you a lot of hassle and heartache, I’ve compiled a comprehensive guide showing you exactly where to find cheap flights and how to successfully book them.

 So, grab yourself a coffee and get comfortable.
-With these tips you’ll hopefully be flying cheaply to your destination with more money in your wallet for the finer things in life… like magnets, flowy pants and staying in the best hostels in the world.
+With these tips you’ll hopefully be flying cheaply to your destination with more money in your wallet for the finer things in life… like magnets and flowy pants.

 The first rule of flight club…